-Not to toot my own horn here, but I may have had something to do with this hostel becoming such a success!
+Not to toot my own horn here, but I may have had something to do with putting this hostel on the map!

-I stayed here a few years ago just after it opened, saw its amazing potential, and recommended it on my blog.
-Despite being in a totally non-tourist area, it’s now one of the most popular hostels in Bangkok.
+I stayed here a few years ago just after it had opened, recognized its amazing potential, and recommended it on my blog.
+Today, despite being in a non-tourist area, it’s now one of the highest rated hostels in Bangkok.

 The only downside is you have to travel by metro for 20 minutes or so to get to the center, but I think it’s worth it.

 The most strategic location! (short metro ride to all the sights)